vectara/vectara-docs/www/docs/learn/data-privacy/data_encryption.md

 When you send documents to the
 [index API](/docs/api-reference/indexing-apis/indexing) or
 [file upload API](/docs/api-reference/indexing-apis/file-upload/file-upload), <Config v="names.product"/>
 indexes both the document text and metadata.
-If you choose the “textless” option (Scale users) for [corpus creation](/docs/api-reference/admin-apis/create-corpus), <Config v="names.product"/> converts the document text into vectors for indexing but **does not** store the text anywhere in the platform.
-However, metadata is always stored.

 :::note

-For the safety
-of your data, <Config v="names.product"/> always stores your text and metadata in an encrypted format.
+For the safety of your data, <Config v="names.product"/> always stores your text and metadata in an encrypted format.
 By default this encryption uses <Config v="names.product"/>'s own encryption key to encrypt your data (text and/or metadata).

 :::

-For [Scale accounts](https://vectara.com/pricing/) <Config v="names.product"/>
+[Pro and Enterprise accounts](https://vectara.com/pricing/) <Config v="names.product"/>
-also allows you to use your own AWS KMS encryption key so that you have full control over how your data is encrypted.
+can use your own AWS KMS encryption key so that you have full control over how your data is encrypted.
 If you would like to do so, follow the instructions below.

 :::caution